rails-mcp-server

 Rails MCP Server

 A Ruby implementation of a Model Context Protocol (MCP) server for Rails projects.
-This server allows LLMs (Large Language Models) to interact with Rails projects through the Model Context Protocol.
+This server allows Large Language Models (LLMs) to interact with Rails projects through the Model Context Protocol.

 What is MCP?

-The Model Context Protocol (MCP) is a standardized method for AI models to interact with their environment.
-It defines a way for models to request and use tools, access resources, and maintain context during interactions.
+The Model Context Protocol (MCP) is a standardized way for AI models to interact with their environment.
+It defines a structured method for models to request and use tools, access resources, and maintain context during interactions.

 Features